USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

     ##       mean       sd
     ## 1 1.170095 1.302608

-Finally, roughly 67% of lakes in the sample were undersaturated (i.e., saturation ratio \< 1):
+Roughly 67% of lakes in the sample were under-saturated (i.e., saturation ratio \< 1):

 ``` r